Residencies

 IDSVA Topological Studies Program

-Students travel internationally from one historic site to another as part of the Topological Studies program during the three-year course of study.
-The residencies are to be experienced as successive historical strata that set up a three-level (topological) critique.
-Each site is looked at as a key intersection between art and ideas, considered in terms of, 1) historically designated period; 2) contemporary situation as an extended moment in the site’s historical development; and 3) topological relation of each site to one another (inter-textual critique).
+To understand how ideas and visual culture have intersected and initiated new moments in the history of human consciousness, students travel internationally to major sites in Europe, Mexico, and the U.S. as part of the Topological Studies program during the three-year course of study.
+The residencies are experienced as successive geo-historical strata that set up a three-level (topological) critique.
+Each site is examined through the intersection between art and ideas, considered in terms of, 1) a historically designated period; 2) the contemporary situation as an extended moment in the site’s historical development; and 3) the inter-textual relation of each site to one another.

 Residency Sites